Founder of Tata Steel: Jamsetji Tata’s Vision & Mission

 When we talk about India’s development, one sector that we cannot ignore is infrastructure.
-But who laid the foundation of strong infrastructure in India is the founder of Tata Steel, Jamsetji Tata, who is no longer alive but remains in spirit.
+But the founder of strong infrastructure in India is Jamsetji Tata, founder of Tata Steel, who is no longer alive but remains in spirit.
 In the buildings we work in and the bridges we cross.
-Tata Steel has contributed a lot to the infrastructure growth of our country.
-For more than 118 years, the Tata Group has been the source of strength and reliability behind the nation’s industrial development.
+Tata Steel has contributed significantly to the development of our country’s infrastructure.
+For nearly 120 years, Tata Steel—and for over 150 years, the Tata Group—has been a source of strength

 Humble Beginning of the Founder of Tata Steel

 After he completed his education, he was sent to Hong Kong, where he joined his father’s export company.
-The business was going well during the American Civil War, but started facing setbacks when the war came to an end.
+The business was going well during the American Civil War, but began to face setbacks after the war ended.
 A profitable contract for military supplies helped the Tata family to overcome this financial uncertainty.
 In the same year, the founder of Tata Steel, Jamsetji Tata, actually founded a trading company that later evolved into the Tata Group.

 Dream Turns Into Reality: Foundation of Tata Steel

 Jamsetji Tata had a dream, which he realised after working in his father’s firm, to build something of his own.
 And he got the opportunity in 1901 when Jamsetji started the organisation known today as Tata Iron and Steel Company (TISCO), India’s first large-scale ironworks, and began his search for a suitable place for his plant.
-Although his efforts did lead him to greater opportunity when he received a letter from geologist Pramatha Nath Bose, who invited him to begin an ironworks in the princely state of Mayurbhanj.
+Although Jamsetji laid the groundwork, it was his son Dorabji who received a critical letter from geologist Pramatha Nath Bose in 1904, pointing to vast iron deposits in the princely state of Mayurbhanj.
 The founder of Tata Steel accepted the letter and the plant’s construction, but the real work began after his death, as he died on May 19, 1904, in Germany.

 The Tata Iron and Steel Company, now widely recognised as Tata Steel, was incorporated in 1907, approximately 3 years after Jamsetji Tata’s death.
 Based on the outline prepared by Jamsetji, work began on a plant and an industrial township at the village of Sakchi (now called Jharkhand).
 The township was later renamed Jamshedpur by the Indian viceroy Lord Chelmsford in 1919.
 In the memory of the founder of Tata Steel, Chelmsford acknowledged the company’s role in helping the British during World War 1.
 Jamsetji’s sons, Dorabji and Ratanji, under his father’s direction, took the Tata Iron and Steel Company to the heights of success and became the largest privately owned steelmaker in India.